-# yum install kernel kernel-devel
+yum install kernel-devel

-After installed, please reboot your machine to apply the new kernel and install the dependencies.
 If the dependency has been installed, system indicates that nothing to do which means you could go to next one directly.
 Otherwise, the system will keep on installing it.

-After install the dependencies, please change to the directory dahdi-linux-complete-XX (XX represents DAHDI version), then perform the following commands one by one to install DAHDI.
+Change to the directory dahdi-linux-complete-XX (XX represents DAHDI version), then perform commands one by one to install DAHDI.